Alex-Kw/AppleII-VGA-Flatscreen/docs/Usage.md

    "Colors" originally created by NTSC artifacting will appear as sequences of dots.
  * Switch to the monochrome color palette (black & white by default)

+This setting will be saved across power-cycles if the "Save" command is executed.

 ## Device Registers

-The card's device registers can be written to change some settings. *These settings are not saved between power-cycles*
+The card's device registers can be written to change some settings.
+These settings persist across CPU resets and will be saved permanently if the "Save" command is executed (see register 4).

 The register base address depends on the slot number in which you installed the card: